Fungus Gnats in Coleus Soil

 Overcorrecting for coleus's dramatic wilt response

-Coleus wilts theatrically the moment it's even slightly thirsty, which trains a lot of owners to water at the first sign of droop; the result is a soil surface kept wetter, more often, than the plant's actual root-zone needs require, giving larvae a near-constant moist habitat.
+Coleus wilts theatrically the moment it's even slightly thirsty, which trains a lot of owners to water at the first sign of droop, and the result is a soil surface kept wetter, more often, than the plant's actual root-zone needs require, giving fungus gnat larvae a near-constant moist habitat to develop in.

-Coleus is frequently grown in compost-heavy bedding mixes formulated for fast, showy foliage growth rather than quick drainage, and that organic richness holds surface moisture and fungal food sources well past the point the deeper roots have used what they need.
+Coleus is frequently potted in compost-heavy bedding mixes formulated to support fast, showy foliage growth rather than quick drainage, and that organic richness holds surface moisture and fungal food sources well past the point where the deeper roots have used what they actually need.

 Eggs arriving with rooted cuttings